 In this article, we will discuss Bloom filters.

-An HBase Bloom Filter is an efficient mechanism to test whether a StoreFile contains a specific row or row-col cell.
-Without Bloom Filter, the only way to decide if a row key is contained in a StoreFile is to check the StoreFile’s block index, which stores the start row key of each block in the StoreFile.
-BloomFilters provide an in-memory structure to reduce disk reads to only the files likely to contain that Row.
-In short, it can be considered as an in-memory index to determine the probability of finding a row in a particular StoreFile.
+Without Bloom filters, The only way to find a row key in a StoreFile is to check the store file’s block index.
+The StoreFile’s block index stores the start row key of each block in the StoreFile.
+Bloom Filters provide an in-memory structure to reduce disk reads to only the files likely to contain that Row.
+In short, it can be considered as an in-memory index to find a row in a StoreFile

-If your application usually modifies all or the majority of the rows of Hbase on a regular basis, the majority of StoreFiles will have a piece of the row you are searching.
+If your application usually modifies all or the majority of the rows of Hbase on a regular basis, the majority of StoreFiles will have a piece of the row you are searching for.
 Thus Bloom filters may not help a lot.
-In case of time series data where we update only a few records at a time or when data is updated in batches, each row is written in separate Store file.
+In time-series data when few records are updated at a time, or when updated in batches, each row is written in separate Store file.

 We used airline traffic data for experiments on Bloom filter.
-About 5 million records from this dataset were loaded in HBase table.
+About 5 million records from this dataset were loaded in the HBase table.
 Following are the results:

-After testing the above settings on test data of about 10 GB, we implemented the same in streaming data HBase database.
+After testing the above settings on test data of about 10 GB, we implemented the same in the streaming data HBase database.
 We observed a performance gain in line with the above experimental results.